sukriti-ganti/Electronic-System-Design-Project-Based-Learning-/README.md

 # Smart Gas Leak Detection and Ventilation System using Raspberry Pi and MQTT
 This project is a smart **gas leakage detection and ventilation system** designed using a **Raspberry Pi**, an **MQ-2 gas sensor**, an **exhaust fan**, and **MQTT-based communication via HiveMQ Cloud**.
+To take this project from a basic IoT demo to a more advanced, real-world-ready system, the MQTT-based messaging via HiveMQ can be replaced with a custom client-server model using Google Protocol Buffers (Protobuf).

 ## Problem Statement
 Gas leakage incidents in kitchens, factories, and mining environments can be fatal if not detected and addressed in real-time.
 Manual monitoring is unreliable and cannot ensure timely evacuation or control.
 There is a need for: